Salient Features Of The GED

-Each section of the GED is scored out of 800, making a total score of 4000.
-The average GED score is 500 per section, thus making a total score of 2500.
+Each section is scored out of 800, making a total score of 4000.
+The average score is 500 per section, thus making a total score of 2500.
 The candidate should get at least 450 in every section for passing the test; this may vary according to different states.
 Some need only 410 in every section, thus the average score can change with the states.
-You need to confirm the requirements of your state before taking the GED.
+You need to confirm the requirements of your state.

-The preparation for GED can be done in-person, through online courses and by studying from home.
+The preparation can be done in-person, through online courses and by studying from home.
 Several materials are available online and also at different book stores and libraries.

 Where Can You Find Information About GED?

-The internet contains several websites which offer information about GED.
-Books are also available that contain information regarding GED.Some websites that can be referred to for GED information are mentioned below. http://www.acenet.edu/Content/NavigationMenu/ged/faq/index.htm http://www.whatisged.com/ http://www.bced.gov.bc.ca/ged/geninfo.htm
+The internet contains several websites which offer information about the test.
+Books are also available that contain information regarding this test.Some websites that can be referred to for information about the exam are mentioned below. http://www.acenet.edu/Content/NavigationMenu/ged/faq/index.htm http://www.whatisged.com/ http://www.bced.gov.bc.ca/ged/geninfo.htm

-What is GED?
 GED is a medium through which school droppers can fulfill their dreams of building up a better future.
-What is GED?
 It is a test that cannot be taken online but the preparation can be done online.

 Terms and Conditions